DLR-MO/OSN-SDR/README.md

 Then dowload the most recent OpenSky Aircraft database at https://opensky-network.org/datasets/metadata/ and put it in  under:
 /data/

+Finally from https://ourairports.com/data/ download the "airports.csv" file to obtain a list of airports and their coordinates. add this file under /data/

 ## Running the Code

 ### Augmenting SDRs with OSN AircraftDB